owdproject/app-about/README.md

 </p>
 <h1 align="center">About</h1>
 <h3 align="center">
-  About App for your Open Web Desktop client
+  About App for your Open Web Desktop client.
 </h3>

 ## Overview